Lincoln man sets fire to apartment as deputies serve arrest warrant, authorities say

 Houchin said members of the task force arrived at the apartment at 9:14 a.m.
 There, the tenant — who was not Hopper — gave investigators permission to enter the unit.

-After Hopper barricaded himself and negations stalled, Houchin said Hopper started a fire in the apartment's bathroom.
-When investigators noticed smoke, they forced their way in, Houchin said.
+After Hopper barricaded himself in a bathroom and negations stalled, Houchin said Hopper started a fire.
+When investigators noticed smoke, they forced their way into the bathroom, Houchin said.

+Wagner said Tuesday it's unclear if the fire was a suicide attempt or an attempt to avoid arrest.

 Lincoln Fire and Rescue crews extinguished the fire quickly after reaching the scene.